hning86/azuremlps/README.md

 ## Configuration
 Most of the commandlets require 3 pieces of key information in order to function:

+* **Workspace ID**
-* **Workspace ID**: this value can be found in Workspace Settings in ML Studio.
+	* This value can be found in Workspace Settings in ML Studio.
+* **Workspace Authorization Token**
-* **Workspace Authorization Code**: this value can be found in Workspace Settings in ML Studio.
+	* This value can be found in Workspace Settings in ML Studio.
+	* Please note for the Web Service Endpoint Management commandlets, you can also use the Endpoint API Key in lieu of the Workspace Authorization Token
+* **Region Name**
-* **Region Name**: this value can be found in the Workspace dropdown.
+	* This value can be found in the Workspace dropdown.
 Currently supported values for this configuration are:
 		* South Central US (use this value for all Free Workspaces)
 		* Southeast Asia
 		* Northern Europe

 There are 3 ways to specify these values: